Organisations

 Newly launched, they aim to make metabolic health the foundation of medicine.

-It was an honour to be asked to join this coalition, where metabolic health advocacy is supported through policy, research, access initiatives, and medical education.
+It was an honour to be asked to join this coalition and be listed as an expert.
+The CMH works in metabolic health advocacy supported through policy, research, access initiatives, and medical education.

 See the website for expert commentary on metabolic health, and get notified of developments by signing up for the newsletter.